RobinVala2/senior-os/siso/README.md

 The Live CD or Live System is described as a fully bootable computer installation mostly of the Linux operating systems with preset functionalities.
 This system is easily run on a PC without the need for installation on a computer’s hardware such as a hard disk.
 The whole system runs directly from the storage medium used to carry the Live system and its whole process, a run phase, is temporarily stored in the RAM of the computer.

 ## System Specification
 Both systems consists of a local PDF browser XPDF and a lightweight Web browser Palemoon.
-In the home folder of both users a directory `PDF/` contains the `OS_03_ArchB.pdf` file.
-The auto-login feature is used by both systems.
+In the home directory of both users a directory `PDF/` contains the `OS_03_ArchB.pdf` file.
+The auto-login feature is supported by both systems.
+> [!TIP]
+> In several circumstances, the live-build package's ISO image requires elevated privileges.
+For this reason, the built-in `user` account is added to the `sudo` group.

 |   |  From Scratch | Package live-build |
 |:-----:|:-----:| :-----:|